Blake-Madden/Wisteria-Dataviz/docs/axes.md

 Headers & Footers
 =============================

-Along with labels running along the length of axis, headers and footers can also be added.
-For vertical axes, headers will appear above the axis and drawn perpendicular to it.
+Along with labels running along the length of an axis, headers and footers can also be added.
+For vertical axes, headers will appear above the axis and are drawn perpendicular to it.
 Likewise, footers will appear below a vertical axis.
 For horizontal axes, headers are drawn to the right of an axis and footers to the left, and both are drawn parallel to the axis.